Hendrix-CS/csci322/projects/06-assembler.md

   that your solution will not officially be tested on the `L` variants (`MaxL.asm`, `RectL.asm`, `PongL.asm`) although you are encouraged to start with those.

+  To facilitate testing, your assembler must accept an assembly file name *as a command-line parameter* and automatically write its output to a new file with the same name but an extension of `.hack` instead of `.asm`.
+If you are not sure how to do this, please ask!